Equivalence between non-Markovian dynamics and correlation backflows

 Similarly, we can define the class of measures of the form

 Since in general $C_A^\PP(\rho_{AB})\neq C_B^\PP(\rho_{AB})$, we can consider the symmetric class of measures

-Finally, we notice that the correlation measures given in Eqs. (\ref{measure2}), (\ref{measureB}) and (\ref{measuresymm}) can be considered as generalizations for generic distributions $\PP$ of the correlation measures introduced in Ref. \cite{DDSPRA}, where only uniform distributions are considered.
+Finally, we notice that the correlation measures given in Eqs. (\ref{measure2}), (\ref{measureB}) and (\ref{measuresymm}) can be considered as generalizations for generic distributions $\PP$ of the correlation measures introduced in Ref. \cite{PRA}, where only uniform distributions are considered.

-{\bf \textit{The probe states.}} We want to show that for any non-Markovian dynamics there exist at least one correlation measure and one \textit{initial probe state} that show a correlation backflow.
-In particular, similarly to Ref. \cite{BD}, we consider the most general scenario where a dynamical map $\Lambda_S(t,t_0)$ defines the evolution for $t\geq t_0$ and we focus on a generic time interval $[\tau, \tau+\Delta \tau]$.
-We provide an initial probe state and a distribution $\PP$ for which the correlation measure $C^\PP_A$ shows a backflow in the time interval $[\tau,\tau+\Delta \tau]$ if and only if there is no CPTP intermediate map $V_S(\tau+\Delta \tau, \tau)$ for $\Lambda_S(t,t_0)$.
+{\textit{The probe states.---}}The goal of this work is to prove a one-to-one correspondence between non-Markovianity and correlation backflows.
+Therefore, similarly to Ref. \cite{BD}, we consider the most general scenario where a family of dynamical maps $\Lambda_S(t,t_0)$ defines the evolution for $t\geq t_0$ and we focus on a generic time interval $[\tau, \tau+\Delta \tau]$.
+We provide an \textit{initial probe state} and a distribution $\PP$ for which the correlation measure $C^\PP_A$ shows a backflow in the time interval $[\tau,\tau+\Delta \tau]$ if and only if there is no CPTP intermediate map $V_S(\tau+\Delta \tau, \tau)$.